iterorganization/imas-python/docs/source/api_overview.rst

 Conversion of IDSes between DD versions
 ===============
-The conversion between DD versions hinges on the ability to read and write to a backing store in a different version than the current DD.
-To enable this IMASPy needs to read both the ‘main’ in-memory DD, as well as the ‘backend’ DD.
+The conversion between DD versions hinges on the ability to read and write to a backend data store in a different version than the current DD.
+To enable this, IMASPy needs to read both the ‘main’ in-memory DD, as well as the ‘backend’ DD.
 This is implemented by creating a new routine read_backend_xml on :py:class:`IDSToplevel` and set_backend_properties on :py:class:`IDSStructure.`